OXID-eSales/developer_documentation/development/modules_components_themes/module/using_twig_in_module_templates.rst

 In the example above, the result of rendering :file:`shop-template.html.twig` depends on the active theme's ID:

-* If :file:`some-twig-theme` theme is active, the extensions/themes/**some-twig-theme**/shop-template.html.twig template is used in the template chain.
+* If :file:`some-twig-theme` theme is active, the :technicalname:`extensions/themes/**some-twig-theme**/shop-template.html.twig` template is used in the template chain.

-* If the :file:`some-other-twig-theme` theme is active, the extensions/themes/**default**/shop-template.html.twig template is used in the template chain.
+* If the :file:`some-other-twig-theme` theme is active, the :technicalname:`extensions/themes/**default**/shop-template.html.twig template` is used in the template chain.

 .. attention::
     The following paths are reserved: